Associate Professor - Clinical

 - Media law and ethics

 - BS, Political Science (Temple University-magna cum laude)

 - Ed.D, Educational Technology Leadership (Lamar University)

-Dr. Nicole Kraft spent 25 years as an award-winning reporter, editor and magazine journalist, while working also in public relations for professional sports and government communications.
+Dr. Nicole Kraft spent 25 years as an award-winning reporter, editor and magazine journalist while working also in public relations for professional sports and government communications.

 She joined the Ohio State School of Communication in 2010, and her areas of expertise include news, sports and feature writing, social media, sports communication, media law and ethics, and academic use of mobile technology.
 Her focus in teaching and research has been in utilizing technology in journalism and global education, as well as the intersection of sports and society.
-Her dissertation developed a grounded theory regarding academic use of mobile technology among student-athletes.
+Her dissertation developed a grounded theory regarding the academic use of mobile technology among student-athletes.

 - Comm 2221: Media Writing and Editing

 - Comm 3404: Media Law & Ethics

 - Exp 1500: Academic Tech for Student Success